 Most people expect to experience side effects when receiving treatment.
 However, it is often surprising to survivors that some side effects may linger beyond the treatment period.
 These are called long-term side effects.
 In addition, other side effects called late effects may develop months or even years afterwards.
 Long-term and late effects can include both physical and emotional changes.

-For people who receive chemotherapy, most of the treatment-related side effects, such as low blood counts, fatigue, weakness, and joint aches, go away within four to six weeks after treatment has ended.
-However, other possible side effects like peripheral neuropathy, which is numbness, tingling, or pain in the hands and feet, improve slowly and may take six to 12 months to go away.
+For people who receive chemotherapy, most of the treatment-related side effects, such as low blood counts, fatigue, weakness, and joint aches, go away within 4 to 6 weeks after treatment ends.
+However, other possible side effects like peripheral neuropathy, which is numbness, tingling, or pain in the hands and feet, improve slowly and may take 6 to 12 months to go away.

 Talk with your doctor about your risk of developing such side effects based on the subtype of CUP, your individual treatment plan, and your overall health.